As an Amazon Associate we earn from qualifying purchases. Learn more.

 Frequently Asked Questions

-How long will these ice packs keep my sandwich cold on a day hike?
+How long can food realistically stay cold on a day hike?

 How We Selected These Products